Using the Correct Canada Address Format

-Write the city, province, or territory, and postal code on the third line.
-Then, mention “Canada” on the last line, and you are good to go.
+Write the city, province, territory, and postal code on the third line.
+Then, mention “Canada” in the last line, and you are good to go.

 If you need to mention any extra address details, you can write them below the recipient’s name.

 Here’s an example of a Toronto Canada address format:

 Most rural areas in Canada also use civic addresses with rural postal codes.
 Find below an example:

 4 FIRST AVE S